Skip to Content

 import { createDecorator } from 'vovk'; const myDecorator = createDecorator((req, next) => { if (typeof req.url === 'undefined') { console.log('Callable handler context'); } else { console.log('HTTP request context'); } // ... return next(); });

-Even though the req argument isn’t a Request object, you can still use built-in Next.js features such as headers or cookies from next/headers to access headers and cookies in the callable handler context:
+Even though req is not a Request, you can still use Next.js features like headers or cookies from next/headers in the callable context:

-An HTTP decorator such as @get, @post etc isn’t required for the callable handler to work, the only requirement is to use withValidationLibrary function (via withZod for example) to create the handler.
+An HTTP decorator such as @get, @post, etc., is not required for a callable handler to work.
+The only requirement is to use the withValidationLibrary function (via withZod, for example) to create the handler.

 src/modules/user/UserHandlers.ts

-When static class is implemented this way, it behaves like a “validated service”, which can be attached to the controller later, or used as a standalone collection of validated functions.
+When a static class is implemented this way, it behaves like a “validated service”, which can be attached to the controller later or used as a standalone collection of validated functions.

 src/modules/user/UserController.ts